 Mental health in school: Lucy's story

-This Christmas, could you help to tackle the crisis in children's mental health?
+Could you help to tackle the crisis in children's mental health?

 From body image to exam worries, young people today are facing extraordinary pressures.
 At least three students in a typical classroom have a diagnosable mental health problem and many more are afraid to ask for help.
 This needs to change.